AyushShevde/MindMatters-first/README.md

 **MindMatters** - Empowering India's future leaders with accessible mental health support. 🧠💙

 *Built with ❤️ for Smart India Hackathon 2025*

+# Note
+## "Please do not fork or clone this repository without the permission of the owner.
+Doing so will lead to plagiarism and copyright issues and strict action will be taken against him/her.
+Thank you."